KDE/plasma-firewall/README.md

 - UFW or Firewalld.

-# Select Backend Between UFW e Firewalld
+# To select backend between UFW and Firewalld.

 To select firewalld backend when building the plasma-firewall, pass the parameter BUILD_FIREWALLD=1.